Preparing for an eye exam: What to expect

 If you are over 40 or have a family history of glaucoma; an eye pressure test and examination of the optic nerve to rule out glaucoma

 Be sure to ask what tests are included when you obtain information about eye exam costs.
-Some locations will advertise a low exam fee, but upon arrival you may be informed you must pay extra if you want certain procedures — such as pupil dilation, retinal photos, etc. — that may be included in a higher exam fee quoted elsewhere.
+Today there are sophisticated, computerised tests like OCT (ocular coherence tomography), digital retinal photos, etc. — that may be included in a higher exam fee.

 Certain "intangibles" also should be considered when you compare eye exam costs.
 These might include: the professionalism and friendliness of the optometrist and staff; the level of training of the dispensing opticians or optical advisors; how long you must wait to be seen; how advanced (or outdated) the exam equipment is; the convenience of the practice; and hours of operation.